toxholm/UWMadisonPGSC-PD/README.md

 __Overview:__ An outline of the online and in-person resources available to you for free here at UW-Madison.
 We will also get started using the self-assessment and individual development plan tools.

+-

 ### Session 4: Faculty and Postdoc Career Panel

 __When and Where:__ October 31, 2019; 1:30-2:20; Room XXX, Chamberlin Hall

 __Overview:__ Faculty and postdocs in the department will share their experiences and answer your questions.
-If you would like to submit a question anonymously, please do so [here](link)
+If you would like to submit a question anonymously, please do so [here](link).

 __Panel Members:__

+-